xujiahuayz/premfin/README.md

 python get_untappedprofit_policyholder.py
 ```

-plot money left of the table from the perspective of policyholder in comparison with real estate value loss during the financial crisis:
+plot money left on the table from the perspective of policyholder in comparison with real estate value loss during the financial crisis:

 ```zsh
 python plot_moneyleft.py